Exove/vvv-timber-site-template/README.md

     sudo -u www-data /usr/local/bin/composer install
     ```

-2. Update the last lines in `.gitignore` file once you've renamed the theme folder and once you have custom plugins that need to be tracked by your repo.
+2. Update the last lines in the root `.gitignore` file once you have custom plugins that need to be tracked by your repo.